Wilto/hire.wil.to/_src/sections/work.md

 ### Responsive Web Design

-I’m incredibly fortunate to have played a small part in the history of Responsive Web Design, from eavesdropping on the earliest discussions of the responsive [Boston Globe](https://bostonglobe.com) project—all the way back in 2011—to [leading the addition of responsive image features to the HTML5 specification](https://www.w3.org/community/respimg/), [native browser implementations](https://alistapart.com/blog/post/bringing-responsive-images-to-browsers), and [major CMSes](https://make.wordpress.org/core/2015/09/30/responsive-images-merge-proposal/).
+I’m incredibly fortunate to have played a small part in the history of Responsive Web Design, from eavesdropping on the earliest discussions of the responsive [Boston Globe](https://bostonglobe.com) project—all the way back in 2011—to leading the effort to add responsive image features to the [HTML specification](https://www.w3.org/community/respimg/), [browsers](https://alistapart.com/blog/post/bringing-responsive-images-to-browsers), and [major CMSes](https://make.wordpress.org/core/2015/09/30/responsive-images-merge-proposal/).

 ### Front-End Performance